 We apply the skills developed in our corporate events to Silverstone Festival, and – working in collaboration with Silverstone Circuits Limited – we bring our creativity and vision, attention to detail, logistics expertise, and can-do team mentality to ensure that the Festival continues to flourish and run like clockwork.

 Goose works closely with Silverstone in the delivery of this event, from the development of the event strategy, to the creative and entertainment content and annual celebration themes, the sales and marketing, and the end-to-end logistics planning and management.

-Each year the event is proud to mark major milestones in the world of motoring and motorsport, and has amassed an impressive collection of Guinness World Records over time; having major celebrations playing such a prominent role at the Classic each year is one of the ways in which we are able to keep the content fresh.
+Each year the event is proud to mark major milestones in the world of motoring and motorsport, and has amassed an impressive collection of Guinness World Records over time; having major celebrations playing such a prominent role at the Festival each year is one of the ways in which we are able to keep the content fresh.

-Annually in July, the entire Goose team relocates to the home of British motorsport and this event provides the best possible display of teamwork.
+Over the August bank holiday weekend, the entire Goose team relocates to the home of British motorsport and this event provides the best possible display of teamwork.

 Since 2012, Goose has organised the world famous London to Brighton Veteran Car Run on behalf of the Royal Automobile Club.
 It is the world’s longest-running motoring event having first taken place in 1896.